cristie1214/wustl_project_1/README.md

 - 40.76.227.8

 Machines within the network can only be accessed by Jump Box.
-- The Jumo Box is the machine allowed to access the Elk VM.
+- The Jump Box is the machine allowed to access the Elk VM.
 The Jump Box IP address is 10.0.0.4

 A summary of the access policies in place can be found in the table below.